appcircleio/appcircle-docusaurus/docs/publish-integrations/android-publish-integrations/index.md

 ## Publish to Huawei AppGallery

-- Access Huawei's growing user base by publishing directly to the AppGallery.
+- Quickly send APK and AAB binaries to the AppGallery.
 - Ensure your app is listed in Huawei AppGallery Connect with the correct keystore.
 - Handle your app's keystore files and profile details in one place.